This 14 mile ride takes you on a big circle route around the north half of the Sugarloaf Peak trail system.

 Winter weather is to-die-for, summer weather, you might die here.
 Help might find you in the winter, but is very unlikely in the summer.
 Plan accordingly.
 You can always walk out to the canal and find civilization, but carrying water with you would make it an adventure rather than a crisis.
 Be smart.

 Short sections of this trail measure over 30% grade, despite what the app says.
-These are easily hike-a-bikeable, and all but super-hero riders will find them unrideable.

 The rough-and-ready nature of these trails will appeal to those who like rough and ready trails but may not appeal to those who prefer polished trails.